swbuchanan/mathboard/README.md

 We all love Dvorak.

 ## Why change programmers Dvorak?
-The major probles around PD is that it has a poorly thought out symbol layout.
+The major problem around PD is that it has a poorly thought out symbol layout.

 ## Why change the real programmer's Dvorak?
 The major problem around RPD is that it wasn't designed for me personally.